 But what about the risk of food poisoning?
-5 million packages of broccoli sprouts were tested for bad bugs and what did they find?
-Harmful???
-Harmless???
-Helpful???
-Less than one in a thousand containers contaminated, so I say go for it.
+Five million packages of broccoli sprouts were tested for pathogens.
+Overall, did they find that raw broccoli sprouts are harmful, harmless, or helpful?
+Less than one in 1,000 containers were contaminated.
+So, go for it!

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
-This is just an approximation of the audio contributed by Dianne Moore.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
+This is just an approximation of the audio contributed by Dianne Moore and Karen Belfi.